How to adjust your glasses at home

-Absolutely.
-Most common problems with your frames you can fix yourself, but there are some instances in which taking your glasses to an optician is the best course of action.
+If your frames aren't fitting correctly, it might be easier to adjust your glasses at home than you think.
+You can fix most common frame problems yourself, but sometimes taking your glasses to an optician is the best course of action.

-And, of course, if your problem is with your lenses, that’s something you typically can't repair at home.
+Of course, if your problem is with your lenses, that’s something you can't usually repair at home.

-Here are a few frame-related problems and tips for how to fix them at home:
+Here are four common eyeglass frame problems and how to fix them:

-If you notice that one side of your frames appears higher than the other, you need to adjust the arms of your glasses (the part of the frames that hooks behind your ear).
+If one side of your frames looks higher than the other, you need to adjust the arms of your glasses — the part of the frames that hooks behind your ear.

 If the right side is higher than the left: Gently bend the left arm down at the hinge or where the arm bends behind your ear.